jichall/idev/README.md

     "CPU":{"mean":0.5030763415151056,"mode":[]},
     "Memory":{"mean":4.960234299570407,"mode":[]},
     "Disk":{"mean":25.77459401368746,"mode":[]},
-    "usage":0.3987051870811867
+    "Usage":0.3987051870811867
 }
 ```

-## Responses
+### Responses

 The mean values of a response are given in the original processed units, that
 is, the CPU is given in percentage, the memory is given in GB and the disk is
 also given in GB.

-The exception for that is the `Usage` key of the JSON, that is given in an
+The exception for that is the `Usage` value, that is given in an interval of [0,
-interval of [0, 1] representing the usage of the resources of that server.
+1] representing the usage of the resources of that server.

 # The development